 Can I undo a conversion?

-There is no undo button, but you can paste the original text again or keep a copy before converting.
+There is no undo button.
+Keep a copy of the original text before converting, or paste the original again to start over.
 The Reset button clears the box entirely.
 If you need to reverse a lowercase-to-uppercase conversion, inverse case will flip the result, but it will not perfectly restore mixed-case original text.